Parmesan Cheese & Balsamic Tour from Florence – How to Visit Bologna & Modena

-Gourmet Food Tour From Florence (explore Parmesan, Balsamic and Ham) Updated 2025.
+Gourmet Food Tour from Florence (Parmesan, Balsamic & Ham) – 2025 Update

-• Travel to Bologna or Modena the evening before your tour—this is the easiest way to ensure you’re rested and ready.
+• Travel to Bologna or Modena the evening before your tour for a relaxed start.

-• For a day-trip option, take an early Frecciarossa train from Florence to Bologna.
-Check schedules on Trainline—they run frequently throughout the day.
+• Take an early Frecciarossa train from Florence to Bologna.

 gourmet food tour from Florence